Nagore Dargah: Worship, rituals and administration

-Shahul Hamid and the dargah are revered in Tamil religious literature across different centuries.
+Shahul Hameed and the dargah are revered in Tamil religious literature across different centuries.
 The most important among them is Tirukkarana Puranam (1812) by Ceyk Aptul Kaatiru Nayinar Leppai Alim (also called Cekuna Pulavar) that details the life of the saint.
 The Nakur Puranam, written by Kulam Katiru Navalar in 1893, describes the miracles performed by Shahul in the dargah after his death.
 A prose biography Kanjul Kaaramattu, by Kulam Katiru Navalar, is also very popular.